Coffee and mouth cancer

 This inverse association was consistent regardless of sex or cancer site, and it was present whether or not the person drank or smoked at the beginning of the study.

+What interpretations did the researchers draw from these results?
 The researchers conclude that “coffee consumption was associated with a lower risk of oral, pharyngeal and oesophageal cancers, even in the group at high risk of these cancers”.

+What does the NHS Knowledge Service make of this study?
 This is a well-conducted piece of research.
 In their write-up, the researchers make points about the interpretation of their results:

-• They describe further the inconsistency in the other studies that have been published on the subject.
+- They describe further the inconsistency in the other studies that have been published on the subject.
 They say that of the 12 published case-control studies, four also supported an inverse association; two actually showed an increased cancer risk (especially for hot coffee); and the other six showed no association.
 Two cohort studies had similar contradictory findings, with one smaller study finding no association with coffee, while the other showed an inverse association.
 They have explanations for why these differences occurred, and they maintain that theirs was the largest and longest running study and is likely to be the least biased because they adjusted for other risk factors.

 The fact that the reduced risk for these cancers was seen in the groups thought to be at high risk, such as smokers and drinkers, supports the claim that coffee has an independent, separate effect from these other risk factors.
 Observational studies of this type can never completely eliminate the possibility of bias, and it is still possible that coffee drinkers were healthier in ways that were not measured by the researchers.
-For example, they may have been more physically active.
+For example, they may have been more physically active. - The characteristics of the volunteers at the start of the study were subtly different.
+Subjects with higher coffee consumption tended to be younger and less overweight.
+Coffee drinking was also associated with higher rates of smoking, lower vegetable consumption and lower green tea consumption by both men and women.
+All these factors were adjusted for in the analysis, but it is unclear whether their effect was fully removed by the adjustments.

-• This study was carried out in Japan where the methods of brewing coffee, the components of coffee and the other dietary influences on cancer, may be different to the UK.
+- This study was carried out in Japan where the methods of brewing coffee, the components of coffee and the other dietary influences on cancer, may be different to the UK.

 The incidence of these types of cancer is relatively low.
 This means that any difference between the groups can appear large when the hazard ratio is quoted.
 In this case, reducing the risk of developing this disease by 49% might seem impressive.
 However, it is equivalent to a reduction of a few people per 1,000 in this uncommon group of cancers.